-These vegan buckwheat pancakes are a delicious gluten free breakfast that is so easy to make.
-They’re fluffy, egg free, and freezer friendly.
-They’re perfect for a quick weekday breakfast, but delicious enough for a Saturday morning.
+These vegan buckwheat pancakes are a delicious gluten free breakfast that are so easy to make.
+They’re fluffy, egg free and freezer friendly.
+They’re perfect for a quick weekday breakfast!

 This post contains affiliate links, which means I earn a small commission if you buy any products through those links.
 I only link to products I absolutely love and use myself!
 Thank you for making Eat With Clarity possible!